topscoder/topscoder/README.md

 Apps I'm using:

-- ⚡ Amphetamine – to keep my Mac awake when I want to.
+- ⚡ [keepingyouawake](https://github.com/newmarcel/KeepingYouAwake) – to keep my Mac awake when I want to.
 - ⚡ Authy – my favourite OTP tool to use for 2FA codes. 👉 It syncs between devices!
 - ⚡ Bitwarden – open source password manager.
 Used 1Password as paying customer until they switched to monthly payments.
 - ⚡ Discord – connecting to other people a.k.a.
 IRC 2021